Methods of Assessment

 Multiple choice quizzes are graded automatically so you will know immediately whether you have been marked competent or not.
 A grade of 100% is required to be deemed competent for each quiz.

 You will be assessed on your practical skills during your live online tutorials.
-You can find what is required for each practice assessment in your online learning portal, and your Trainer will discuss these in your live tutorials.
+You can find what is required for each practice assessment in your online learning portal, and your trainer will discuss these in your live tutorials.
 Practical assessments are very informal.
-Your Trainer will guide you through what is required and give you feedback as you go.
+Your trainer will guide you through what is required and give you feedback as you go.
 This feedback allows you to improve your performance if you are not competent initially.
 Your results will be uploaded to the online learning portal within 24 hours.
-If you are marked NYC you will be required to attend a make-up tutorial with another group in order to be reassessed.
-This will incur a $100 fee as per our Terms of Service.
+If you are marked NYC, you will be required to attend a make-up tutorial with another group in order to be reassessed.

 How assessments are graded

 Your trainers will be assessing you throughout the course.
 We use the assessments as part of our check that you are understanding all of the key concepts, skills and knowledge.
 You will be asked to do a number of practical and written assessments.
 These are outlined in your eLearning and learning schedule.
 All of the assessment tasks are designed to test your competence and understanding of the full range of skills and knowledge covered by all the units that make up Breathe Certification in Pilates.

 How will the assessments be marked?

 For each assessment, you will be awarded a grade of either Competent (C) or Not Yet Competent (NYC).
 If you are marked C, you have completed this assessment.
 If you are marked NYC, you will receive feedback telling you what adjustments are required for either your resubmission or to make-up a live online tutorial in order to become competent.